An international platform to promote and exchange contemporary art and design and present new lifestyles.

 The museum’s cultural center aims to building lasting networks with local and overseas artists, promoting the international exchange and setting new standards in contemporary art and design.
 Daelim also supports experimental and creative activities of young artists as well as promoting public education and community projects.

 Daealim Museum and Gucci

 The first Gucci Place unveiled in Korea shares with Gucci’s creative vision a love for contemporary art and design.
-Shown at the Daelim Musem, ‘Is It Tomorrow Yet?’ is the first solo exhibition in Asia by Coco Capitán.
-The young artist and photographer—whose signature handwriting featured on a lineup of ready-to-wear pieces and accessories from the Gucci Fall Winter 2017 collection—presents over 150 artworks in a wide range of media including photography, painting, handwriting, video, and installation.
-The exhibit runs until January 2019.
+Shown at the Daelim Musem in 2018-2019, ‘Is It Tomorrow Yet?’ was the first solo exhibition in Asia by Coco Capitán.
+The young artist and photographer—whose signature handwriting featured on a lineup of ready-to-wear pieces and accessories from the Gucci Fall Winter 2017 collection—presented over 150 artworks in a wide range of media including photography, painting, handwriting, video, and installation.